jhabriel/mixdim-estimates/README.md

      pip install -r requirements.txt

-Note that we assume that PorePy >= 1.2.6 is installed.
-If you do not have PorePy installed, please do so before installing the dependencies.
+We require the development version of PorePy >= 1.3.1 to be installed.
+If you do not have PorePy installed, please [do so](https://github.com/pmgbergen/porepy/blob/develop/Install.md) before installing **mdestimates**.

 To install **mdestimates**: